idn-au/refdata-catalogue/README.md

 ## Updating resources

-When a resource is updated, the `dateModified` date should be updated in the resource and the catalogue as the Prez Manifest tool relies on this to determine when to update data.
+When a resource is updated, the `dateModified` date or `version` should be updated in the resource and the catalogue as the Prez Manifest tool relies on this to determine when to update data.

-If a new resource is added to the catalogue, ensure its IRI is added to `dcterms:hasPart` in `catalogue.ttl`.
+If a new resource is added to the catalogue, ensure its IRI is added to `schema:hasPart` in `catalogue.ttl`.

 Pull requests will trigger validation of the manifest, which is required to pass before merging.